 In 1969, Tim, Arthur's third son, and another apprentice, Mark Fisher, joined directly after leaving Wells Secondary School.
 Tim served his 5-year apprenticeship and in 1974 left for a period of time to gain experience in other areas of the printing trade in the UK as well as spending a year in New Zealand.
 Mark would rise through the ranks to become Production Director and Company Secretary, eventually retiring in December 2013.
-In 1976, Mike Kent joined the team full-time, having worked part-time previously.
-Mike has stayed loyal to the company and is now Production Manager.

 As the years moved on investment was made in new technology.
 Hot metal type was gradually being replaced by phototypesetting machines that set the typed text straight onto photo paper.
 With all the new technology the staff continued to grow with Sally Masters joining as the Xerox operator in 1978 and Steve Collins starting as an apprentice in 1987; both are still with us today as Copy Shop Manager and Sales Executive respectively.